muccg/yabi/readme.txt

 ==============================================

 Our main target deployment platform is the latest version of CentOS (currently 6.4).
 That's why we also develop on the same OS.
 Developing on other Linux distributions or other versions shouldn't be a problem, but if you don't have other preferences, developing on the latest CentOS is a good practical default (ie. doing so and following this documentation would probably mean things will just work).

+All our Yabi installation are using the Postgresql database.
+We do recommend it as a first choice over MySQL or other databases.

 Dependencies
 ------------